prthiaga/mcrouter-wiki/Two-level-caching.md

-In cases when shared memcached pool can't handle the load and/or has too high latency, it is useful to setup 2 level caching.
-For example, one may run service and memcached on the same box and have shared cache pool with much bigger capacity.
+When a single shared memcached pool is overloaded it could be useful to use a 2-level caching setup.
+For example, an additional memcached instance could be co-located with the client in addition to a shared cache pool with a much bigger capacity.

+Then the `get` logic becomes:
+- Read from the local memcached instance
-In this case the logic on get path is following: read from local memcached instance, on miss go to shared pool to fetch data.
-If data is present in the shared pool, set it back to local memcached.
+- On a miss, read from the shared pool
+- If the data was present in the shared pool, set it back to the local memcached

-That's exactly what [WarmUpRoute](List-of-Route-Handles#warmuproute) does.
+This is exactly what [WarmUpRoute](List-of-Route-Handles#warmuproute) does.

+We also need to decide:
-There is still an open question: how do we set data to both shared and local instances and how do we invalidate cache?
+- How are updates handled - how do we set the data to both the shared and the local instances?
+- How are deletes handled?

+The answers depend on the use case.
+Some solutions are suggested below.

+#### Local instance with small TTL

-The answer depends on the use case.
-The simplest approach is to store data in local memcached with small TTL (exptime).
-That's useful for services that may tolerate stale data for a short period of time.
+A simple approach is to use a small TTL (exptime) when setting to the local cache - assuming the services can tolerate stale data up to that period of time.

 Here is the corresponding config: